tom-nook/toulbox/posts/what-is-devsecops.md

 You may be prompted to build logs to enable 'GitHub container registry' for your repo, so go ahead and do that if you see that in the logs.

 Also, note the `needs` section, which takes in an array of values: the previous steps.
 Essentially, we only want to build the image if the Q.A./Basic Security checks have based, otherwise we will not bother with running this step.
-It is ideal because it will (a) save build minutes and (b) make sure nothing that doesn't pass the basic Q.A. and security checks is built and stored in the container registry.
+It is ideal because it will (a) save build minutes and (b) make sure nothing that doesn't pass the basic Q.A. and security checks is built and stored in the container registry, saving on memory usage for the project.
+Each user gets around 500 MB to 2 GB of Docker Image storage (Free vs PRO plan).
+So, don't want to waste memory on poor quality images.

 ```yaml
 ### Above is still the same